Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

 <p style="margin:0; height:8px;">&nbsp;</p>

-**\<try-it-block> component** converts codeblock into editable codeMirror snippet and adds output window, which role is to show HTML output for html-snippets and CONSOLE output for JavaScript snippets (as a result of click on "Run" button):
+**\<try-it-block> component** converts codeblock into editable codeMirror snippet and adds output window, which role is to show HTML output for html-snippets and CONSOLE output for JavaScript snippets (as a result of click on Run button):

 ```javascript[JavaScript]
 'use strict'